Last Updated on September 1, 2021 by Alabi M. S.

 1. To introduce the lesson, the teacher revises the previous lesson.
 Based on this, he/she asks the pupils some questions;

-Pupil’s Activities – Look at pictures of polluted water and describe what they observe.
+Pupil’s Activities – Look at pictures of polluted noise and describe what they observe.

 3. Arranges for pupils to visit industrial areas;

 4. Guides pupils’ discussion on the various ways the community, industries etc. help in reducing noise pollution;